zlogic/mendix-docs/content/en/docs/releasenotes/mobile/mendix-native-mobile-builder.md

 #### Fixes

-* We identified and fixed a bug with AppCenter's CodePush OTA not respecting the user's platform of choice.
+* We identified and fixed a bug with App Center's CodePush OTA not respecting the user's platform of choice.
 If one of the platforms was missing an App Center build configuration, the OTA build button would remain falsely disabled.
 * We fixed an issue with missing asset files for newly created GitHub projects when building in **Advanced** mode.
 * We identified and fixed a bug with Firebase configuration's validation when changes are made to the **App Identifier**.